tsaarni/cloud-playground/kubernetes/local-install/README.md

             builtins = map[string]interface{}{

-Make a enw directory for zesty and symbolic links for the packages
+Make a env directory for zesty and symbolic links for the packages

     mkdir debian/zesty
     ln -s ../xenial/kubeadm debian/zesty